 The configuration uses a summing amplifier whose output voltage is proportional to the sum of the voltages applied at the input.

-If resistors with precise values are connected to each of the input voltages to scale the gain, it starts working as a DAC.
-All the input voltages are connected to the same reference voltage so the formula becomes
+If resistors with precise values connect with each of the input voltages to scale the gain, it starts working as a DAC.
+All the input voltages connect to the same reference voltage, so the formula becomes:

-In the circuitry, the binary input is applied through digital switches that alter between the reference voltage and ground.
-If we want the input bit to be 1, the switch should be connected to Vref and for digital input 0, it is connected to the ground.
-In the equation given below, B0 is the least significant bit and Bn-1 is the most significant bit.
+In the circuitry, we apply the binary input through digital switches that alter the reference voltage and ground.
+If we want the input bit to be 1, the switch should connect to Vref, and for digital input 0, it should connect to ground.
+In the equation given below, B0 is the least significant bit, and Bn-1 is the most significant bit.

 Vout = – Vref { B0 (Rf /R0) + B1 (Rf /R1)+ B2 (Rf /R2) +… + Bn-1 (Rf/Rn-1) }

-For the compactness, Rf = R whereas the weighted resistors i.e R0, R1, R2,…, Rn-1 are scaled with the scaling factor 2(N-1)-n to give the output gain according to the weight of each bit.
+For compactness, Rf = R, whereas the weighted resistors, i.e., R0, R1, R2,…, Rn-1, are scaled with the scaling factor 2(N-1)-n to give the output gain according to the weight of each bit.

 Rn = 2(N-1)-n R